-Such has become the corruption as we can see it.
-A battle between the orthodoxy of “greed is right” of the favourites on one side and the redundancies of justice, democracy, the rule of law and the public good for everyone else on the other.
-The orthodoxy win’s with ease always because the Overseer has made the redundancies of institutions more redundant.
-In a post-democracy and post-truth world, as the Overseer has fashioned it, FrontPage Economics has become the fresh face of the economic orthodoxy.
-The analyses conjured is has a format and content that suit the Overseer’s whims of the day.
+We contend with trade-offs between the rule of “greed is right” on one side.
+And institutional redundancy on the other.
+This includes the redundancies of justice, democracy, the rule of law and public goods.
+The rule wins with ease as the Overseer chooses.
+In a post-democracy and post-truth world, as the Overseer has fashioned it, Front Page Economics has become the fresh face of the economic rule.
+The analyses conjured for mass consumption have a format and content that suit the Overseer’s whims of the day.

 Sympathy will not be enough to placate voters or resurrect countless dead citizens and their families.
 Still, we are choiceless and must accept the “Things happen” persuasion.
 Except for elections, people are voiceless, before and after them.
 On voting day, they voice their hearts, they vote narrow options before them.
 Corruption is here to stay.
 Ask the legislative, judicial, and executive arms of government.
 Our elected officials tacitly vote and swear corrupt practices into law, even if citizens campaign, protest, or riot to stop it.
 Who are the citizens, anyway?
 They exist to do as they are told, nothing more.
 Capital justifies all actions whether or not the people like it.
 If an action is immoral or amoral, we must accept under the current rules it differs from being unlawful.
 Lobbying, dynasties, being above the law, and unlimited entitlement are now lawful.
 And those are the lighter stuff.
 Voters have voices five minutes in every four/five years, and changes nothing but the rhetoric.